ECGenie Clinic FAQsTom Hampton2022-04-21T14:14:19+00:00

 Presented at the American Heart Association was a study that compared ECG data recorded via the ECGenie “through the paws” technology to that obtained via telemetry.
 The data were the same.
 Both approaches record the equivalent of an Einthoven limb-lead.
 Whereas the telemetry requires the animals undergo surgery and recovery for implantation of the transmitters, the ECGenie enables recording from awake mice immediately, from day 1 of life.

-2. Don’t the animals jump off of the ECGenie recording platform?
+2. Don’t the animals jump off of the ECGenie Clinic recording towers?

 Not often.
 Sometimes during a demonstration or class, where there are many onlookers and a noisy environment.
 But it is not usual in a quiet room with a single operator managing the recording of the ECG signals to have any mice jump off of the ECGenie.

-4. Are there any size limitations with the ECGenie?
+4. Are there any size limitations with the ECGenie Clinic?